openturns/openturns/python/doc/theory/reliability_sensitivity/low_discrepancy_sequence.rst

-Be careful: using low discrepancy sequences instead of random distributed points do not lead to the same control of the variance of the approximation : in the case of random distributed points, this control is given by the Central Limit Theorem that provides confidence intervals.
+Be careful: using low discrepancy sequences instead of random distributed points do not lead to the same control of the variance of the approximation: in the case of random distributed points, this control is given by the Central Limit Theorem that provides confidence intervals.
 In the case of low discrepancy sequences, it is given by the Koksma-Hlawka inequality.